Live Support Chat

 Are drones as good as hiring a claims adjuster?

-While drones can provide accurate data and images of an insured’s property, would that be enough to do part of a claims adjuster’s job?
-When there’s damage to a roof and it is evaluated in person, the adjuster is able to identify and view damage that may not be visible from a photo.
-A drone only inspection would likely not be thorough enough.
+While drones can provide accurate data and images of an insured's property, would that be enough to do part of a claims adjuster's job?
+When there's damage to a roof and it is evaluated in person, the adjuster is able to identify and view damage that may not be visible from a photo.
+A drone-only inspection would likely not be thorough enough.
 This is especially important when there is a question about damage and/or a coverage issue.

 FAA Regulations

 Prior to your drone taking flight, you must file a flight plan with the FAA.
-While this may be considered a straight forward process, it’s nonetheless still a step that must be completed before a drone may enter the airspace.
-In addition, you’ll have to obtain permission to fly in a residential area.
+While this may be considered a straightforward process, it's nonetheless still a step that must be completed before a drone may enter the airspace.
+In addition, you'll have to obtain permission to fly in a residential area.

 Privacy Issues

-After filing your flight plan with the FAA to examine the damaged property, it’s worth noting that your drone will be privy to neighboring house details – both external and internal.
+After filing your flight plan with the FAA to examine the damaged property, it's worth noting that your drone will be privy to neighboring house details both external and internal.
 Issues regarding privacy could therefore be problematic for insurance companies and claims adjusters.

 Are drones cost-effective for a claims adjuster?

-Depending on the type of drone you and your company would purchase, price range varies drastically.
+Depending on the type of drone you and your company would purchase, the price range varies drastically.
 Drones range from a few hundred dollars to $300,000.
 Flight time varies too.
 The Matrice 100 costs $3,299, has approximately 40 minutes of flight time, and can fly 3.1 miles.
-The AEE F100 is priced at $58,000 and has a flight time of 70 minutes (stand alone with no accessories added).
+The AEE F100 is priced at $58,000 and has a flight time of 70 minutes (stand-alone with no accessories added).
 If the operator adds a range extender, the drone can reach up to 13.7 miles.
+While drones have their issues, they could still be valuable assets to the insurance industry, especially in the event of a disaster.

 After a catastrophe occurs, the impacted area could be large and may span over different types of terrain.
 Drones have the potential to speed up damage evaluation.
 Together with the Carrier's PIF count (Policies In Force) and catastrophe modeling, the drone could be extremely helpful in determining the client's potential claim count.
 It would also help ascertain the resources needed to handle claims and how many claims adjusters should be deployed.